learn-co-curriculum/react-hooks-fragments/README.md

 ## Learning Goals

-- Use of fragments in React components to return top-level elements
+- Use fragments in React components to return top-level elements

 ## Why Fragments

 It is required that every React component must return a **single** JSX element.
-Because of this, we often use the elements such as `div` to wrap other elements within the JSX.
+Because of this, we often use elements such as `div` to wrap other elements within our JSX.
 When rendered, this creates a DOM element for that outer `div`, which is sometimes unnecessary.
 For example:

 ```jsx